kenhkan/morrison/README.md

 Morrison is an FBP toolchain built on the ideas of [classical Flow-Based Programming](http://www.jpaulmorrison.com/fbp/).
 It is designed to run a network (i.e. a program in FBP) on a single Unix-like machine.
-It is a toolchain that it:
+It:

-- allows different sourcing protocols like git and HTTP to be used when fetching the source of components;
+- fetches components via different sourcing protocols like git and HTTP;
 - provides wrappers and adapters for programs not written with Morrison in mind;
-- compiles network specification files into bash program; and
+- compiles network specification files into a bash program; and
 - links the different components that may have the same names without conflicts while avoids employing a "sub-dependency" strategy like what Node.js' npm does; and

-## Sections

 I am interested in...